technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

     ![](./media/im15.png)

-4. This will scaffold a new project for you in Azure AI Foundry, it usually takes 3-5 minutes.
+4. This will scaffold a new project for you in Microsoft Foundry, it usually takes 3-5 minutes.

 5. When your project is created, you'll land in the **Agents Playground**.